 How much is the average data roaming cost?

-The average cost of data roaming can vary greatly depending on several factors, including the country you are traveling to, your mobile network operator, and the type of roaming plan you have.
+The average cost of data roaming can vary greatly depending on several factors, including the country you are traveling to, your mobile network operator, how much data do you want to use and the type of roaming plan you have.

 In general, data roaming charges can range from a few dollars per megabyte to over $20 per megabyte, and can quickly add up, especially if you use your device frequently while traveling abroad.
 Some mobile network operators also have daily or weekly data roaming allowances, after which additional charges apply.